gilles-degols/mongofs/readme.md

 ```
 2. Mount the file system in a temporary directory

-For now, it will expect a local MongoDB instance running on 127.0.0.1.
-A configuration file will be possible later on.
+By default the configuration file is in /etc/mongofs/mongofs.json.
+You can give an alternative path in the command line
+directly, as second argument.
 ```
 mkdir -p /mnt/mongofs
 python3.6 src/main.py /mnt/data

+# With a specific configuration filepath
+python3.6 src/main.py /mnt/data /root/src/conf/mongofs.json
 ```